-Sensitivity Analysis
+Sensitivity Analysis of Foreign Currency Risk

 During the financial year the Company had a principal foreign currency transaction risk exposure to the Euro.
-Assuming all other variables remain constant, a depreciation in the Australian dollar is advantageous to the consolidated entity as sales receipts
+Assuming all other variables remain constant, a depreciation in the Australian dollar is advantageous to the consolidated entity as sales receipts received in Euro foreign currency allows for conversion to a higher amount of Australian dollars.